Ventilator from old car parts? Afghan girls pursue prototype

 Afghanistan faces the pandemic nearly empty-handed.
 It has only 400 ventilators for a population of more than 36.6 million.
 So far, it has reported just over 900 coronavirus cases, including 30 deaths, but the actual number is suspected to be much higher since test kits are in short supply.

-The Herat province in western Afghanistan is one of the nation’s hot spots because of proximity to Iran, the region’s epicenter of the outbreak.
+Herat province in western Afghanistan is one of the nation’s hot spots because of its proximity to Iran, the region’s epicenter of the outbreak.

 This has spurred Farooqi and her team members, ages 14 to 17, to help come up with a solution.